Last Updated on January 30, 2026 by George Pavlopoulos

 Well, once again, it depends.
 In rush hour, it’s not unlikely to travel on a packed train.
 Although it’s not usually the case, sometimes you’ll have people standing in the corridors -yes, it can be that crowded.

 When booking a train ticket in Germany, you actually buy access to the train.
 That said, you are not allocated a seat for your journey.
-There are usually plenty of non-reserved seats to use, but if you want to avoid frustration, it’s always better to reserve one when booking your ticket.
-And, it’s even more important if you are a group traveling because no one can guarantee you’ll sit together.
+There are usually plenty of unreserved seats available, but if you want to avoid frustration, it’s always better to reserve one when booking your ticket.
+And it’s even more important if you’re traveling as a group, because no one can guarantee you’ll sit together.

 The cost of the seat reservation is 4 euros per person per route.
-For first-class tickets, the seat reservation is included in your ticket’s price.
+For first-class tickets, seat reservation is included in the ticket price.

 How do I know where to sit without a seat reservation?